Strakonice District: Geography

-Most of the territory is characterized by an undulating landscape with many low hills, only the vicinity of the Otava River is flat.
+Most of the territory is characterized by an undulating landscape with rolling hills; only the vicinity of the Otava River is flat.
 The territory extends into four geomorphological mesoregions: Blatná Uplands (north), Bohemian Forest Foothills (south), Benešov Uplands (northeast) and České Budějovice Basin (runs into the centre of the territory from the southeast).
-The highest point of the district is the hill Zahájený in Drážov with an elevation of 845 m, the lowest point is the river basin of the Otava in Čejetice at 372 m.
+The highest point of the district is the hill Zahájený in Drážov with an elevation of 845 m, the lowest point is the river bed of the Otava in Čejetice at 372 m.

+From the total district area of 1032.0 km2, agricultural land occupies 661.7 km2, forests occupy 235.8 km2, and water area occupies 40.3 km2.
+Forests cover 22.8% of the district's area.

 The most important river is the Otava, which flows across the territory from west to east.
 The Lomnice River drains the northern part of the district and joins the Otava outside the district.
-The territory is rich in ponds.
-The largest of them is Labuť with an area of 101 ha.
+The Blanice joins the Otava in the south of the district.
+The district is rich in fishponds, the largest of which is Labuť with an area of 101 ha.

 There are no large-scale protected areas.